 Professor Uauy has also received many awards, most notably PAHO's Abraham Horwitz award for Leadership in Interamerican Health 2005 and the National Applied Science award given by the government of Chile 2012.
 He has published over 300 peer reviewed indexed papers and edited 10 books.

 Professor Uauy was a member of the Expert Panel for the WCRF/AICR Second Expert Report and subsequent Policy Report.
-He was also recently the CUP Panel lead for the updated evidence on ovarian cancer, which will be published in 2014.
+He was also recently the CUP Panel lead for the updated evidence on ovarian cancer, which will be published in February 2014.
+In 2014, Professor Uauy will be one of the Panel leads for the update of the evidence for liver cancer.

 Elio Riboli is Director of the School of Public Health at Imperial College London.
 He holds an MD degree (1977, State University of Milan), an MPH (1980, Milan) and a MSc in Epidemiology (1982, Harvard University).